China moves to tame microbloggers amid censorship claims

 "It gives Sina a firmer basis for expanding a ban on whatever is considered sensitive news," said one prominent Weibo user who spoke on condition of anonymity.

 "The definition of what counts as sensitive was always loose and it's expanding all the time.
-Of course, nowadays, they're worried because of all the scandal and rumours before the 18th Congress."
+Of course, nowadays, they're worried because of all the scandal and rumors before the 18th Congress."

 In a sign of how intensely sensitive the issue is for the ruling Communist Party, censors blocked online searches for the name of Bo Xilai, the former Chongqing party boss cast out of the party's Central Committee.